via5/Synergy/README.md

 	- Pick one movement as being the main one.
 In this case, it would be the hip thrust.
 All the hip thrust modifiers would be synced with the step (the default setting), while all the head modifiers would be unsynced, as they're considered secondary movements.
 Other unsynced modifiers like hand or feet movements can also be added.

-	  The step duration then drives the hip movements, while secondary movements are unsynced and move naturally with some randomness.
+	  The step duration (which can be a ramp) then drives the hip movements, while secondary movements are unsynced and move naturally with some randomness.
 Once the step duration has elapsed, the various unsynced modifiers will be allowed to run to completion.
 Once that's over, another step with a brand new animation can be executed.

     - Create a main hip movement as an unsynced modifier, such as a force on Z. Then, the other hip modifiers such as torques can have their _sync_ option set to _Other modifier_ and linked with the first hip modifier.
 After that, other unsynced modifiers can be added for the head movements.
 In this case, the step duration is only used as a time limit, it doesn't drive anything.
-This is equivalent to the above, but can be more difficult to manage through the UI.
+This is equivalent to the above, but can be more difficult to manage through the UI because the step options become mostly irrelevant and a lot of switching between modifiers is required.

 As with everything, a combination of all of the above can give a lot of flexibility.
 A step can have some synced modifiers, some unsynced modifiers and some modifiers synced with each others.